tldr-pages/tldr/pages/common/duplicity.md

 > Create incremental, compressed, encrypted and versioned backups.
 > Can also upload the backups to a variety of backend services.
+> It is worth mentioning that depending on the version, some options may not be available (e.g. `--gio` in 2.0.0).
 > More information: <http://duplicity.nongnu.org>.

 - Backup a directory via FTPS to a remote machine, encrypting it with a password: